AVertikova/NotesApp_2024/README.md

 # NotesApp_SHIFT
 Test task for SHIFT educational course, implemented according to given specifications.

-The app allows to browse, add, edit, save, remove notes, as well as to move notes to favorites list and back inside home page or note details page, and search a note by title or body text in both of the lists separately.
+The app allows to browse, add, edit, save, remove notes, as well as to move notes to favorites list and back inside home scene or note details scene, and search a note by title or body text in both of the lists separately.

 * [Adding a new note](#adding-a-new-note)